Let’s build your calendar

 • Balanced mix of weekday and weekend time for both parents

-• Moderate transition frequency (2 per week)
+• Moderate transition frequency (2 per week, 4 per cycle)

-• Longer blocks than the 2-2-3 provide more stability
+• Longer blocks than the 2-2-3 provide more stability and less packing

 Cons